 - a.
 Greenbelt tree requirements may deduct width of access aisle from basis.
 (Zoning) - b.
 Street tree requirement may deduct width of corner clearance zone from basis.
 (Zoning) - c.
 Parking lot interior landscaping is reduced to 1 tree/200 sf of paved area vs 1/75sf.
 (Zoning) - d.
 Parking lot vehicular use area for interior parking requirements does not include access drives leading to parking areas.
-(Zoning) - e.
-Access drives to parking areas only have to have perimeter trees (along both sides of drive).
+(Zoning) - Access drives to parking areas only have to have perimeter trees (along both sides of drive).
 (Zoning) - f.
-Allow only perimeter planting in sections with parking on one side of access drive.
+Additional access drive perimeter trees are not required within the greenbelt if greenbelt canopy trees are within 15' of access drive and meet the spatial requirement (1 tree/35 lf).
 (Zoning) - g.
-Additional access drive perimeter trees are not required within the greenbelt if greenbelt canopy trees are within 15' of access drive and meet the spatial requirement (1 tree/35 lf).
-(Zoning) - h.
-Street tree spacing is the same along an entire parcel instead of more in front of parking (Zoning) - i.
+Street tree spacing is the same along an entire parcel instead of more in front of parking (Zoning) - h.
 Parking lot perimeter trees now a stand-alone requirement (not a table footnote).
 (Zoning) - i.
 Parking lot perimeter basis may be reduced by existing trees adjacent to parking (within 15' of curb) - ii.
 Parking lot perimeter basis may be reduced by frontage of 20' tall or taller buildings within 20' of parking lot. - iii.
 Parking lot perimeter tree count may be reduced by frontage along greenbelt if greenbelt canopy trees fulfilling perimeter count are within 15' of curb.